top of page

 Sacred, Safe, and Sovereign

-At Wild Women Hawai‘i retreats, whenever water is present—whether it’s a large body of water or a cold plunge tub—the option of underwater scream release is offered.
+At Wild Women Hawai‘i retreats and immersions, whenever water is present, the option of underwater scream release is usually offered, depending on the group.

 It’s never required.
 It’s not performative.